Heterogeneity in Cost-Effectiveness Analysis

 Additional complexities can be added to the mathematical framework presented that better reflect the reality of stratification in clinical practice.
 The framework can be extended to situations where more than one type of subgroup is used to stratify the patient population.
 Furthermore, stratification of patients into subgroups may require additional costs.
 For example, it often requires additional testing and physician time to stratify patients into biomarker-related subgroups.
 These additional costs can be weighted into the calculations.

 Coyle et al. (2003) provide an example of net benefit gain from stratification.
 They compare the of standard of care versus tissue plasminogen activator (t-PA) for the treatment of patients with acute myocardial infarction (MI).

 The acute MI patient population is stratified into eight distinct subgroups.
 Patients are stratified by location of infarction (anterior or inferior) and age group (<40, 41–60, 61–75, and >75).
-The incremental cost and incremental effectiveness of the intervention was calculated for each subgroup.
-Effectiveness is represented by life-year gains as opposed to QALYs.
-Only direct treatment costs are included in the analysis and these were assumed constant between subgroups.
+The incremental cost and incremental effectiveness of the intervention were calculated for each subgroup.
+Effectiveness was represented by life-year gains as opposed to QALYs.
+Only direct treatment costs were included in the analysis and these were assumed constant between subgroups.